Atticus Circle: History

 In October 2007, the organization ran a national "Seven Straight Nights for Equal Rights" event, where the straight community could show support for LGBT rights.
-It was one of the first such events in Austin and in the United States.
+It was one of the first such events in Austin, Texas, and in the United States.
 The event was held again in 2008.

 As of late 2022 the organization's official website was offline.
 An image captured in February 2021 showed that no updates had been made in the previous seven years.

 Projects

 January–May, 2007: Atticus Circle formed the "Equality Circle", a group of straight volunteers in Austin, Texas, who paired with LGBT people to advocate for equal rights during the 2007 Texas Legislative Session.

 October 7–13, 2007: Seven Straight Nights for Equal Rights, in partnership with Soulforce was held October 7–13, 2007 in many cities throughout the United States, including Montgomery, Alabama; Phoenix, Arizona; Los Angeles and Humboldt County, CA; Atlanta, Georgia; Indianapolis, Indiana; Shreveport, Louisiana; Augusta, Maine; New York City; Raleigh, North Carolina; Salem, Oregon; Harrisburg, Pennsylvania; Austin, Texas; Houston, Texas; and Seattle, Washington.
 Straight individuals, couples and families held overnight vigils all over the country stating their support for LGBT equal rights.